 To learn how to make a delectable vanilla honey, please visit this link.

 Please toss out all your table sugar just as soon as you’re ready because it simply has no redeeming features.
 Once you wean yourself off of white sugar, it will most likely start to taste metallic and quite nasty.
-There are several healthier sugar options out there and I can suggest you try looking at Wholesome Sweeteners – not a sponsor for Cookie Month (sadly) but they are my personal favorite.
+There are several healthier sugar options out there and I can suggest you try looking at Wholesome Sweeteners.
 Check out their sustainable, fair trade practices on their site!

-To learn to make your own powdered sugar from organic coconut sugar (or any crystalized sugar), just visit this link from An Organic Wife.
+To learn to make your own powdered sugar from organic coconut sugar (or any crystalized sugar), just visit this link.
 You can do this with succanat, too, and it makes a great frosting that tastes like maple glaze and makes you supremely happy.